HengchaoChen/HengchaoChen.github.io/_pages/about.md

 Apparently, this website is just established, and the words are funny and away from serious.
 Hope I have time to improve it in the foreseeable future.
 Please do not hesitate to contact me if you have any suggestions.

-One of my recent focus is on reading thesis of Guy Lebanon, Ph.D. from MIT, Riemannian Geometry and Statistical Machine Learning.
+One of my recent focus is on reading thesis of Guy Lebanon, a Ph.D. graduated from MIT, [Riemannian Geometry and Statistical Machine Learning](https://www.cs.cmu.edu/~lebanon/pub/thesis/thesis.pdf).
 As a plan, I will make some slides every two weeks starting from 26th, January, 2021.
 For those who are interested, you can find these [slides](/riegeostatml/) here.